mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 {% endhint %}

 #### Windows/Linux
 The applications that require more details of the MOSIP devices could get them by sending the HTTP request to the supported port range.
-The device always binds to with any of the available ports ranging from 4501 - 4600.
+The device always binds to any of the available ports ranging from 4501 - 4600.
 The IP address used for binding has to be 127.0.0.1 and not localhost.

 **_HTTP Request:_**
 ```